jet/equinox/DOCUMENTATION.md

 <a name="hot-cold"></a>
 # Stream Management Policies

-Event storage systems supported by Equinox are primarily intended to house _Facts_ from an event-sourced model; events are retained indefinitely in an immutable form.
+Event storage systems supported by Equinox are primarily intended to house _Domain Events_ (aka Facts) from an event-sourced model; events are retained indefinitely in an immutable form.

-Managing _Ephemeral Events_ that one might otherwise find on a bus, queue or generic topic in systems such as Apache Kafka has significant overlap with those primary needs.
-Often there's a point at which maintaining equivalent levels of access to such data is of a significantly lesser value than it is for your Facts.
+Often, the management of _Ephemeral Events_ (that one might equivalently record on a bus, queue or a topic in systems such as Apache Kafka) has needs that overlap significantly with those of managing Domain Events.
+However, there's a point at which maintaining equivalent levels of access to such data is of a significantly lesser value than it is for Domain Events.

-In theory, it can be argued that events that have such an ephemeral natural to them are not True Event-Sourcing Events, and as such should be considered entirely separately.
+In theory, it can be argued that events with an ephemeral aspect are not True Event-Sourcing Events, and as such should be considered entirely separately.

-In practice, for myriad reasons, stores such as EventStoreDB, CosmosDB and SqlStreamStore become candidates for and/or victims of the blurring of the divide between ephemeral events and True Events.
+In practice, for myriad reasons, stores such as EventStoreDB, CosmosDB and SqlStreamStore become candidates for and/or victims of the blurring of the divide between ephemeral events and Domain Events.

-Thus a key aspect of designing, maintaining and evolving an event-sourced system is how one structures the storage of the overall set of events comprising the system's state:
+Thus a key aspect of designing, maintaining and evolving an event-sourced system involves the management of the overall set of events comprising the system's state:
-- grouping into streams in accordance with the goal of the system of a whole (i.e. how one models the system in terms of aggregates), with consideration for how well a given breakdown works for a given store
+- grouping into streams in accordance with the goal of the system of a whole (i.e. how one models the system in terms of aggregates), with consideration for how well a given structure works for a given Store
-- implementing policies reflecting the relevance of a stream and/or its events over time via a variety of mechanisms from shifting them to lower performance storage, archiving them to a separated store that's not accessible from the current online system all the way to outright deletion
+- implementing policies reflecting the relevance of a stream and/or its events over time via a variety of mechanisms; from shifting them to lower performance storage, archiving them to a separated store that's not accessible from the current online system all the way to outright deletion
-- considering which state really does not belong alongside your True Events.
+- drawing the line with regard to ephemeral events representing state that truly does not belong alongside your Domain Events

 ## Aggregate streams

 While the store's capabilities and restrictions are where the rubber meets the road in your streams/events layout, it should not be the primary driver.

-In considering the events that should be brought together in a stream, some key factors that apply are:
+When considering which events should be brought together in a stream, some key factors are:

-- Is there an invariant that the Aggregate is seeking to uphold and/or do all the events belong to a meaningful atomic structure within your system?
-Remember, the stream is _the_ meaningful consistency control unit.
+- Is there an invariant that the Aggregate is seeking to uphold? remember, the stream is the primary unit of consistency control
+- do all the events belong to a meaningful atomic structure within your system?
 - When folding all the events, is the resulting state a reasonable size? (this feeds into whether it's feasible to snapshot the state)
 - Is the state the aggregate is maintaining cohesive, or is it possible to subdivide the stream into more than one? (think [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle) and [ISP](https://en.wikipedia.org/wiki/Interface_segregation_principle)).
 - Is there a natural characteristic of the aggregate that bounds the number of events that will occur over its lifetime? (e.g., "the appointments" vs splitting by day/month/year)